 Cut out the toxic chemicals

 If you read the fine print on many of the bottles living under your kitchen sink, you will probably be disturbed by the disclaimers and warnings they contain because of their toxic or hazardous contents.
 Ditch the bottles of chemical disinfectants, “be sure to ventilate properly” oven cleaners, and dish soaps that contain petroleum-based surfactants.
 There are eco-friendly kitchen products that will do all of these things!
 Search out an eco-friendly kitchen cleaner with ingredients like vinegar, thyme oil (or thymol), tea tree oil, and plant-based surfactants – these often come from coconuts.
 Plain old white vinegar works well for a lot of cleaning, including tile or linoleum floors as well as windows.
-And the best eco-friendly kitchen trash bags are free of intense chemical fragrances, instead made of recycled plastic or even biodegradable materials.
+And the best eco-friendly kitchen trash bags are free of chemical fragrances (phew)!
+They are usually made of recycled plastic or even biodegradable materials.

 Go reusable… everything